 BUS 110 Introduction to Business 3 0 0 3

-Prerequisite: None

-Co-requisite: None

 This course provides a survey of the business world.
 Topics include the basic principles and practices of contemporary business.
 Upon completion, students should be able to demonstrate an understanding of business concepts as a foundation for studying other business subjects.
 This course has been approved to satisfy the Comprehensive Articulation Agreement for transferability as a premajor and/or elective course requirement.
-Upon completion of 15 credit hours of globally intensive courses, students will earn a "Scholar of Global Distinction" notation on their transcript.
-Approved for Global Distinction
+Upon completion of 15 credit hours of globally intensive courses, students will earn a "Scholar of Global Distinction" notation on their transcript. \\Approved for Global Distinction

 BUS 115 Business Law I 3 0 0 3

-Prerequisite: None

-Co-requisite: None